 By recent estimates, well over 2 million persons who present with significant expressive language impairment use AAC.
 AAC users encounter difficulty communicating via speech due to congenital and/or acquired disabilities occurring across the lifespan.
 These conditions include but are not limited to autism, cerebral palsy, dual sensory impairments, genetic syndromes, intellectual disability, multiple disabilities, hearing impairment, disease, stroke, and head injury.

-Bottom Line: Augmentative and alternative communication (AAC) is an area of clinical practice that attempts to compensate (either temporarily or permanently) for the impairment and disability patterns of individuals with severe expressive communication disorders (i.e., those characterized by severe impairments in speech-language, reading, and writing).
+Augmentative and alternative communication (AAC) describes multiple ways to communicate that can supplement or compensate (either temporarily or permanently) for the impairment and disability patterns of individuals with severe expressive communication disorders.

-Typically, forms of AAC are divided into two broad groups, known as unaided and aided forms of communication.
-Unaided forms of communication consist of nonverbal means of natural communication (including gestures and facial expressions) as well as manual signs and American Sign Language (ASL).
-These forms of communication do require adequate motor control and communication partners who can interpret the intended message.
-Aided forms of communication consist of those approaches that require some form of external support, such as a communication board with visual-graphic symbols (i.e., pictures, photographs, line drawings, Blissymbols, printed words, traditional orthography) or computers, handheld devices, or tablet devices with symbols, words, letters, or icons that "speak" through synthetically produced speech or recorded natural (digitized) speech.
+Typically, AAC includes unaided and aided modes of communication.
+Unaided modes of communication include nonspoken means of natural communication (including gestures and facial expressions) as well as manual signs and American Sign Language (ASL).
+These modes of communication often require adequate motor control and communication partners who can interpret the intended message.
+Aided modes of communication include those approaches that require some form of external support, such as a communication boards with symbols (e.g., objects, pictures, photographs, line drawings, visual-graphic symbols, printed words, traditional orthography) or computers, handheld devices, or tablet devices with symbols that generate speech through synthetically produced or recorded natural (digitized) means.

-Bottom Line: AAC can involve external aids (books, technology) or natural communication, such as facial expression, body posture, gesture, or sign language.
-The best form or forms of communication are determined by the needs of the individual with disabilities and their communication partners.
+AAC can involve unaided communication, such as facial expression, body posture, gesture, or sign language, and aided modes (e.g., communication books, tablets).
+The appropriate mode or modes of communication are determined by the needs of the individual with disabilities and their communication partners.